anthonyfigueroa-1/ActiveDirectory/README.md

 <img src="https://i.imgur.com/ikCMoQ2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-  - Create an Admin and Normal User Account in AD
-- In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES”
-- Create a new OU named “_ADMINS”
-- Create a new employee named “Jane Doe” (same password) with the username of “jane_admin”
-- Add jane_admin to the “Domain Admins” Security Group
-- Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”
-- User jane_admin as your admin account from now on
+ Now in this step we are going to have to create a few things.
+First we want to create an Admin and Normal User Account in Active Directory.
+Within Active Directory Users and Computers you will want to create an Organizational Unit called “_EMPLOYEES” and another called “_ADMINS”.
+Now you will create a new employee named “Jane Doe”, you can use whatever password you would like as long as you can remember it, with the username of “jane_admin”.
+Go in and add jane_admin to the “Domain Admins” Security Group.
+Then you will want to log out and close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”.
+From now on you will want to login using user jane_admin as your admin account from now on.

   <br />